dwtcourses/seo-tools/README.md

-A lightweight php get meta tag script by <a href="http://w3webtools.com">w3webtools</a>
+A lightweight php get meta tag script by <a href="http://w3webtools.com/who-unfollowed-me/">Who unfollowed me</a>

 Example of usage